tbsvttr/install-ruby-and-rails/README.md

 1. Update your system via **App Store** > **Updates**.
 2. Install Homebrew with `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
 You enter all this commands into Terminal or iTerm.
 3. Install rbenv and its ruby-build plugin via Homebrew with `brew install rbenv ruby-build`.
 Import them to your shell with `echo 'if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi' >> ~/.bash_profile` and `source ~/.bash_profile`.
 4. Now it is time to get Ruby with `rbenv install 2.3.1` and point your shell to it with `rbenv global 2.3.1`.
 Check if it worked with `ruby -v` and `gem -v`.
+If something does not work close Terminal or iTerm completly, start it again, and try again.
 5. Update your gems with `gem update --system` and `gem update`.
 Also get bundler with `gem install bundler`.
 Do `rbenv rehash` afterwards.
 6. Modern Rails has a lot of depencencies to JavaScript so we need to get Node.js (including npm) via Homebrew with `brew install node`.
 Check if it works with `node -v` and `npm -v`
 7. Now finally we get Rails with `gem install rails -v 4.2.7` and `rbenv rehash`.
 Check if it works with `rails -v`.